 Clearly, dummy node insertion is useful in guiding the mapping process.
 So we add dummy nodes as part of DFG pre-processing step.
 We first assign scheduling levels to each DFG node using as soon as possible (ASAP) scheduling policy and as late as possible (ALAP) scheduling policy.
-The number of dummy nodes inserted to a DFG edge $e=(u,v)\in E(H)$ is equal to the difference between the ASAP level of v and the ALAP level of u.
-This is somewhat similar in concept to node balancing in [20].
+The number of dummy nodes inserted to a DFG edge $e = (u, v) \in E(H)$ is equal to the difference between the ASAP level of v and the ALAP level of u.
+This is somewhat similar in concept to node balancing in [Hamzeh et al. 2012].
 However, the difference is that we insert dummy nodes to accelerate the search process to obtain a feasible schedule.
-In the previous approach [20], adding more balancing nodes is a requirement to obtain a valid schedule.
+In the previous approach [Hamzeh et al. 2012], adding more balancing nodes is a requirement to obtain a valid schedule.

-5.5.2 Fast implementation of pruning constraints
+5.5.2.
+Fast implementation of pruning constraints.
 For large DFGs, the pruning constraints can increase the compilation time.
-The most expensive part is the reachability matrices computation in the pruning constraints and the running time to generate a full reachability matrix for the MRRG is $O(M^2)$ .
-Note that M is the number of nodes in the MRRG, which could increase to a large value when II increases contributing significantly to compilation time.
+The most expensive part is the reachability matrices computation.
 To reduce this overhead, we bypass updating the reachability matrix of the MRRG at each step.
 We do, however, generate the reachability information for the DFG statically in the beginning and for the MRRG at its generation step for each II value.
 We believe that the two static matrices provide limited but enough information for the pruning purposes.
-The static reachability matrices now record the reachability information between any two arbitrary nodes in the absence of any mapping, e.g., the element (x,y) in the MRRG matrix records the static shortest path length between MRRG nodes x and y.
-However, the pruning constraints require the reachability information to be updated every time a node mapping is carried out.
-With only statical reachability matrix, the pruning constraints have to be redesigned as follows.
+The static reachability matrices now record the reachability information between any two arbitrary nodes in the absence of any mapping, e.g., the element (x, y) in the MRRG matrix records the static shortest path length between nodes x and y.
+With only static reachability matrix, the pruning constraints have to be redesigned as follows.

-Fast implementation of predecessor and successor constraints Unlike the original constraint, the fast implementation only focuses on the structural patterns related to current mapping as shown in Figure 10.
-Suppose the candidate DFG node n is mapping to $\phi(n)$ in the MRRG.
-For every mapped predecessor p of n, we can have the length value for the static shortest path $r_s = (p \leadsto n)$ , from static DFG matrix.
-Let $R_S = (x \leadsto \phi(n), x \in \phi(p))$ , be the static shortest path between $\phi(p)$ and $\phi(n)$ in MRRG. x can be identified by checking the static MRRG matrix for all the nodes in $\phi(p)$ .
-Utilizing the same fact used in the original constraint, we have
+Fast implementation of predecessor and successor constraints.
+Unlike the original constraint, the fast implementation only focuses on the structural patterns related to current mapping.
+Suppose the candidate DFG node n is mapped to $\phi(n)$ in the MRRG.
+For every mapped predecessor p of n, we can have the length value for the static shortest path $r_s = (p \rightsquigarrow n)$, from static DFG matrix.
+Let $R_S = (x \rightsquigarrow \phi(n)), x \in \phi(p)$, be the static shortest path between $\phi(p)$ and $\phi(n)$ in MRRG. x can be identified by checking the static MRRG matrix for all the nodes in $\phi(p)$.
+Utilizing the same fact used in the original constraint, we have $cycle(root(\phi(n))) - cycle(x) \ge max(length(R_S), length(r_s))$